sajurr/sajurr/README.md

 - 👀 I make science videos because I love to explain things in a simple and effective way.
       I like to make illustrations that can help demonstrate the complexities of a lot of topics in physics and mathematics and basically any subject that interests me.
-- 🌱 I’m currently learning ManimCE.
+- 🌱 I’m currently learning ManimCE and python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any projects that interest me.
 - 📫 How to reach me : https://sr21iiserbpr.notion.site/sr21iiserbpr/Sagar-Rathore-5b78cdcc92d24386b05813e21419c1bb

 <!---